inversionhourglass/Rougamo/README_en.md

 3. **[Slimming MethodContext](https://github.com/inversionhourglass/Rougamo/wiki/%E6%80%A7%E8%83%BD%E4%BC%98%E5%8C%96#%E7%98%A6%E8%BA%ABmethodcontext)**: `MethodContext` holds contextual information about the current method.
 This information requires additional objects and involves boxing and unboxing operations, such as for method parameters and return values.
 If you do not need this information, slimming down `MethodContext` can achieve certain optimization effects.

 4. **[Forced Synchronization](https://github.com/inversionhourglass/Rougamo/wiki/%E6%80%A7%E8%83%BD%E4%BC%98%E5%8C%96#%E5%BC%BA%E5%88%B6%E5%90%8C%E6%AD%A5)**: As discussed in [Asynchronous Aspects](https://github.com/inversionhourglass/Rougamo/wiki/%E5%BC%82%E6%AD%A5%E5%88%87%E9%9D%A2), asynchronous aspects use `ValueTask` to optimize synchronous execution but still incur additional overhead.
 If asynchronous operations are not required, forcing synchronous aspects can avoid the extra costs of asynchronous aspects.

+5. **[Custom Aspect Type Lifecycle](https://github.com/inversionhourglass/Rougamo/wiki/%E6%80%A7%E8%83%BD%E4%BC%98%E5%8C%96#%E8%87%AA%E5%AE%9A%E4%B9%89%E5%88%87%E9%9D%A2%E7%B1%BB%E5%9E%8B%E5%A3%B0%E6%98%8E%E5%91%A8%E6%9C%9F)**, structs can avoid the creation of reference types, but they also have many limitations themselves, such as being unable to inherit from a parent class to reuse logic, unable to inherit from Attribute which results in an inability to specify parameters when applying aspect types (Attributes can specify constructor and property parameters when applied [Xyz(123, V = "abc")]).
+A way to balance usability and performance is through custom declaration cycles.

 ## Learn More